ronaldtorres/website/markdown/posts/2019-07-22-project-generation.md

 having to rebase often to solve git conflicts can be very annoying, even more if the CI takes long every time we rebase and push the changes to remote.

-Tuist diminishes the conflicts significantly because Xcode projects don't need to be part of the repository.
+Tuist diminishes the conflicts because Xcode projects don't need to be part of the repository.

 ## 8 - File patterns